datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 ---
-title: "Spark Dataframe : How to add (a codnsecutive) row numbers to a dataframe?"
+title: "Spark Dataframe: How to row numbers to a dataframe?"
 date: 2020-08-20T00:00:00+01:00
 tags: ['Spark', 'Spark DataFrame']
 categories: ['Apache Spark', 'Tutorial']